Knife Steel Info

 AUS-8 & AUS-10 Steel

-Less Chromium (Cr) makes these steels less rust-resistant than VG-10, but Nickel (Ni) adds toughness and durability.
-A great middle ground between edge formation and edge retention.
+Less Chromium (Cr) makes these steels less rust-resistant than VG-10, but Nickel (Ni) adds toughness.
+A great middle ground between edge formation and durability.

 CLAD STEEL

-These blades contain both high carbon and stainless steels, typically featuring a core of Shirogami or Aogami steel with outer layers of stainless or low-carbon steel.
-These blades are popular because they offer the advantage of a carbon edge that is easy to sharpen and forms a terrific edge while avoiding oxidation issues across the entire blade.
+These blades contain both high carbon and stainless steels, typically featuring a carbon steel core of Shirogami or Aogami with outer layers of stainless or low-carbon steel.
+These blades are popular because they offer the advantage of a carbon edge that is easy to sharpen while avoiding oxidation issues across the entire blade.
 These blades are great for professionals in busy kitchens or home cooks who want to experiment with carbon steel but are worried about extra maintenance.

 There are two techniques for achieving Clad Steel: